Electronic Refunds Interim Final Rule Effective Feb. 6 (Reminder: ACH Enrollment Required)

 • Effective February 6, 2026, CBP will issue all refunds electronically via ACH with limited exceptions.
 CBP will hold user readiness support calls to help trade participants prepare.

-• Latest Update: New CBP FAQs are now available to help trade users prepare for electronic refunds starting February 6.
+• New CBP FAQs are now available to help trade users with electronic refunds.
+CBP also updated procedures for CBP Form 4811.

 A person holding a credit card in one hand and typing on a laptop keyboard with the other hand, with an American flag and an official CBP emblem blurred in the background